 Once a week some friends and I get together to sketch and paint.
 We take turns in creating a still life composition to tackle, or at this time of year when the weather is pleasant we attempt an outdoor scene.
 We’ve been lucky in the past couple of weeks to be invited into some wonderful gardens around camp and it never ceases to amaze me what treasures are to be discovered in the back yards of Dhahran.
 Some of my painting pals are very talented and have artistic backgrounds but others, like myself, are just enthusiastic and interested in practicing and gaining more skill.
 It’s a good way of getting out of the house for a while and doing something enjoyable, and there’s always the feeling that you just may produce a masterpiece some day.

-Downtown suppliers of artist materials are Jarir’s Book Store, who sell watercolor paints and paper, oils and canvases, pastels and pastel paper, brushes, pencils, charcoal etc. At the cheaper end of the market, and just as good if you are a beginner, is Zamil’s.
+Downtown suppliers of artist materials are Jarir’s Book Store, which sells watercolor paints and paper, oils and canvases, pastels and pastel paper, brushes, pencils, charcoal, etc. At the cheaper end of the market, and just as good if you are a beginner, is Zamil’s.
 They stock a good selection of stationery including pencils and sketch pads, plus brushes, oil paints, watercolors, and pastels.